Maximum Ride (film): Production

 In September 2007, it was announced that a film would be created based on the Maximum Ride series.
 James Patterson would be the executive producer.
 Avi Arad, who had already worked on films such as Spider-Man and X-Men, would also produce alongside Steven Paul.
 In an interview with James Patterson, it was revealed that Arad has already planned out the first two movies.
 On August 7, 2008, it was announced that Columbia Pictures had bought the screen rights to the franchise.
 The film was slated for a 2010 release.
 Catherine Hardwicke was said to direct and Don Payne would be handling the script.
 In January 2010 it was announced that the film would go into pre-production.
 Hardwicke asked for a script rewrite to include more action in the film and hired Mark Fergus and Hawk Ostby for the job, which subsequently delayed its estimated release to 2013.
 In February 2011, the Maximum Ride Facebook page posted, "The Maximum Ride Movie is Coming – In 3D!" and asked its Facebook fans who they would like to play Max in the movie.

-In an interview with USA Today, Patterson revealed that he was hopeful for a film adaptation.
-Patterson took note of fan-made audition videos from User Based Casting, a fan-driven casting initiative for the upcoming Maximum Ride film adaptation, commenting, "there's something like 9,000 Maximum Ride videos on YouTube, and some of them are stunning.
-I also think we're closer to the movie than we've been.
-I never know for sure in Hollywood, but it's definitely warm now."

 The film ran into trouble in early 2012, when Catherine Hardwicke quit as the film director.
 When asked about the odds of a movie still being made, Patterson claimed he was "...very hopeful as opposed to mildly depressed".
 Trouble continued with the death of screenplay writer Don Payne on March 26, 2013.

 With the film stalled by mid-2014, the series was submitted for adaptation into a web series by Collective Digital Studio.
 Sites attached to Patterson and Hachette claimed that the series would begin in the second half of 2015.

 The completed film, starring Allie Marie Evans as Maximum Ride, was released on Digital HD on August 30, 2016.